-MGT 101 Principles of Management (3-0-3)

-This course is a study of management theories, emphasizing the management functions of planning, decision making, organizing, leading, and controlling.
+MGT 101 Principles of Management (3-0-3) This course is a study of management theories, emphasizing the management functions of planning, decision making, organizing, leading, and controlling.
 Prerequisite with a grade of "XC" or higher: RDG 032 or satisfactory placement score.

-MGT 121 Small Business Operations (3-0-3)

-This course is a study of the daily operations of an established small business, emphasizing staffing, recordkeeping, inventory control, and marketing.
-Prerequisite with a grade of "C" or higher: BUS 110.
+MGT 121 Small Business Operations (3-0-3) This course is a study of the daily operations of an established small business, emphasizing staffing, recordkeeping, inventory control, and marketing.
+Prerequisites with a grade of "XC" or higher: MAT 032 or placement into MAT 101 or MAT 110 or MAT 155; RDG 032 or satisfactory placement score.
 This course is typically taught only in the fall semester.

-MGT 150 Fundamentals of Supervision (3-0-3)

-This course is a study of supervisory principles and techniques required to effectively manage human resources in an organization.
+MGT 150 Fundamentals of Supervision (3-0-3) This course is a study of supervisory principles and techniques required to effectively manage human resources in an organization.
 First-line management is emphasized.
 Prerequisite with a grade of "XC" or higher: RDG 032 or satisfactory placement score.
 This course is typically taught only in the fall and spring semesters.

-MGT 201 Human Resource Management (3-0-3)

-This course is a study of personnel administration functions within a business organization.
+MGT 201 Human Resource Management (3-0-3) This course is a study of personnel administration functions within a business organization.
 Major areas of study include job analysis; recruitment, selection and assessment of personnel; and wage, salary, and benefit administration.
-Prerequisite with a grade of "C" or higher: MGT 101.
-This course is typically taught only in the fall semester.
+Prerequisite with a grade of "C" or higher: BUS 101 or MGT 101.
+This course is typically taught only in the fall and spring semesters.

-MGT 210 Employee Selection and Retention (3-0-3)

-This course examines how to identify and assess employment needs within an organization.
+MGT 210 Employee Selection and Retention (3-0-3) This course examines how to identify and assess employment needs within an organization.
 Students will also study the functions of recruitment, selection, and training, with an emphasis on employee retention.
+This course is typically taught only in the summer semester.

-MGT 240 Management Decision Making (3-0-3)

-This course is a study of various structured approaches to managerial decision making.
-Prerequisites with a grade of "C" or higher: ACC 101 and MGT 101.
+MGT 240 Management Decision Making (3-0-3) This course is a study of various structured approaches to managerial decision making.
+Prerequisites with a grade of "C" or higher: ACC 101, BUS 101 or MGT 101.
 This course is typically taught only in the spring semester.